toringe/br-insight/library/a-study-of-blade-runner/article.md

 > Early in the 21st Century, the TYRELL CORPORATION advanced Robot evolution into the Nexus phase - a being virtually identical to a human - known as a Replicant.
 The NEXUS-6 Replicants were superior in strength and agility, and at least equal in intelligence, to the genetic engineers who created them.
 Replicants were used Off-world as slave labor, in the hazardous exploration and colonisation of other planets.
 After a bloody mutiny by a NEXUS-6 combat team in an Off-world colony, Replicants were declared illegal on Earth - under penalty of death.
 Special police squads - BLADE RUNNER UNITS - had orders to shoot to kill, upon detection, any trespassing Replicants.
 This was not called execution.
 It was called retirement.

 This crawl introduces us to some of the terminology used in the film - such as replicants and blade runners - but much more interestingly, it can be seen to have an element of bias, also.
 The replicants are specifically referred to as slaves.
-The text also mentions that they are retired, but suggests that this is more or less synonymous with execution, WE are allowed to ponder this deliberately emotive language for a few moments, perhaps long enough to intuitively feel some sympathy for the replicants before a single one has even been seen, before the words LOS ANGELES, NOVEMBER 2019 fill the screen, and the film proper begins.
+The text also mentions that they are retired, but suggests that this is more or less synonymous with execution, we are allowed to ponder this deliberately emotive language for a few moments, perhaps long enough to intuitively feel some sympathy for the replicants before a single one has even been seen, before the words LOS ANGELES, NOVEMBER 2019 fill the screen, and the film proper begins.

 The fade from black is marked by the sound of an explosion, and the first image of the film, the cityscape, is revealed.
 Los Angeles, the City of Angels, is a hellish, endless maze of giant, industrial buildings; an oil refinery spews flames into the night sky, which is an ashen, polluted grey.
 A flying vehicle emerges from the fog, and shoots past the screen.
 Lightning strikes a building, to no apparent effect.
 This is a place of poison and decay, and it is hard to believe that human could inhabit it.